GhalaDev/AI-BoardGame-Forge/README.md

 [Launch AI BoardGame Forge](https://huggingface.co/spaces/GhalaDev/AI_BoardGames_Forge)

-AI BoardGame Forge is a simple AI-powered web application that creates complete mini card games from any theme entered by the user.
+AI BoardGame Forge is an AI-powered web application that uses a Large Language Model (LLM) to generate complete board game concepts from any user-provided theme.
+It creates game rules, unique cards, and AI-generated artwork through an interactive Gradio interface.

 The application automatically generates: